keithrbennett/rexe/README.md

 (_stdout_) so that it will not pollute the "real" data when stdout is piped to another command.

-If you would like to append this informational output to a file, you could do something like this:
+If you would like to append this informational output to a file(e.g. `rexe.log`), you could do something like this:

 ```
 ➜  ~   rexe ... -gy 2>>rexe.log